reactive-firewall/multicast/docs/Testing.md

 ##### Test-Driven Contributors

-During the development cycle new features will also need testing, (this is mentioned in detail by the [Contributing Guidelines](https://github.com/reactive-firewall/multicast/tree/HEAD/.github/CONTRIBUTING.md).
+During the development cycle new features will also need testing (this is mentioned in detail by the [Contributing Guidelines](https://github.com/reactive-firewall/multicast/tree/HEAD/.github/CONTRIBUTING.md).
 This is where the otherwise undocumented Selective Test Runner [`run_selective.py`](https://github.com/reactive-firewall/multicast/tree/HEAD/tests/run_selective.py), comes into play.
 While the test runner is used by much of the project automation to run all kinds